-The $4.4 million has been paid by the likes of AT&T ($600,000), who needs government approval for a massively profitable merger; Swiss pharmaceutical giant Novartis ($1,200,000), whose huge earnings are largely dependent upon American health care regulations, and whose CEO at the time received special favors from Team Trump; Columbus Nova ($500,000), a U.S.-based affiliate of the Renova Group founded by Putin pal and sanctioned Russian oligarch Viktor Vekselberg; and Korea Aerospace Industries ($150,000), who is competing for a multibillion dollar United States Air Force contract.
-Michael Cohen is not a registered lobbyist, a legal requirement to perform lobbying work.
-He is not registered to represent foreign interests, a legal requirement of American citizens representing foreign interests.
+The $4.4 million has come from the likes of AT&T ($600,000), a company that needs government approval for a massively profitable merger; Swiss pharmaceutical giant Novartis ($1,200,000), whose huge earnings are dependent largely upon American health care regulations, and whose CEO at the time received special favors from Team Trump; Columbus Nova ($500,000), a U.S.-based affiliate of the Renova Group founded by Putin pal and sanctioned Russian oligarch Viktor Vekselberg; and Korea Aerospace Industries ($150,000), a firm competing for a multibillion dollar United States Air Force contract.
+Michael Cohen is not registered as a lobbyist, a legal requirement to perform lobbying work.
+He’s not registered to represent foreign interests, a legal requirement for American citizens representing foreign interests.

-A cynical person could speculate that Michael Cohen was selling access to the president, and that Donald Trump was probably getting a large cut.
+A cynical person could speculate Michael Cohen was selling access to the president, and Donald Trump probably was getting a large cut.
 As Donald likes to tweet, “Stay tuned.”

-On a lighter note, you can draw a straight line between the lipstick-on-animal metaphors (or are those similes?) of John McCain’s 2008 running mate, Sarah Palin, and Donald Trump’s new favorite archenemy, Michael Avenatti.
-By this I mean you can draw a line connecting the divisive, dog-whistling nativist politics supported by Sarah Palin to the catastrophic, full-blown racist presidency of Donald J. Trump.
+On a lighter note, you can draw a straight line between the lipstick-and-pit-bull commentary of John McCain’s 2008 running mate, Sarah Palin, and Donald Trump’s new favorite archenemy, Michael Avenatti, and his lipstick-on-pig analogy.
+By this I mean you can connect the divisive, dog-whistling nativist politics of Ms. Palin to the catastrophic, full-blown racist and corrupt Trump presidency.

-Sarah Palin is godmother to the tea party, the 2009 offspring produced from the union of in-the-closet bigoted Republicans and blatant ultra-right white racists who were outraged — I mean outraged — at the election of an African-American president.
-The tea party movement laid the groundwork for the most vile, egomaniacal confidence artist ever to befoul a television screen to become president of the United States.
+Sarah Palin is godmother to the tea party, the 2009 offspring produced from the union of in-the-closet bigoted Republicans and ultra-right white supremacists who were outraged — I mean outraged — at the election of an African American president.
+The tea party movement laid the groundwork for the venal, egomaniacal confidence artist Donald Trump to become president of the United States.

-The Willie Horton strategy was effective because of its unspoken implication: Vice President Bush was the only candidate in the race who would protect the citizenry from the hordes of black rapists and murderers threatening all of us law-abidin’ white people.
-In other words, Atwater’s marketing campaign was blatantly, transparently racist.
+The Willie Horton strategy was effective because of its unspoken implication: Vice President Bush was the only candidate in the race who would protect the citizenry from the hordes of Black rapists and murderers threatening all of us law-abidin’ white people.
+In other words Atwater’s marketing campaign was transparently racist.
 And it worked.

 (Atwater, Lee, R-D.C., Reagan administration staffer; as cited in Lamis, Alexander P.; The Two-Party South; 1984.)